dezinezync/Ranked/README.md

 - [ ] Check rankings in the global list by application type.
 - [ ] Enable refetching app metadata.
 - [ ] Reordering of apps.

+## License
+Check the License File.

+I request you to explore the project, learn from it, suggest improvements, adapt from it, submit new PRs but do not upload it to the App Store as your own work.